prataprc/prataprc.github.io.v1/_contents/C-spartan-among-languages.rst

 the "features" in C language that makes it less portable ;).

 *Undefined features*.
-If you get a chance, compile and run the following code snippet on Irix, GCC and sparc machines.
+If you get a chance, compile and run the following code snippet on Irix, GCC and SPARC machines.
 You will know what "Undefined feature" means.

 .. code-block:: c